-The 2007 Final EIS/R describes a mix of tidal habitat and managed pond habitat restoration intended to balance the trade-offs between several ecological goals and objectives.
-The 2007 Final EIS/R stated that the SBSP Restoration Project's preferred alternative was Programmatic Alternative C, which would restore up to 90 percent of the SBSP Restoration Project's ponds to tidal wetlands, in phases, through an adaptive management framework.
+The 2007 EIS/R describes a mix of tidal habitat and managed pond habitat restoration intended to balance the trade-offs between several of the project's ecological goals and objectives.
+The 2007 EIS/R stated that the project's preferred alternative was Programmatic Alternative C, which would restore up to 90 percent of the project's ponds to tidal wetlands, in phases, through an adaptive management framework.
 Programmatic Alternative B would have set a target at 50 percent tidal marsh and 50 percent enhanced managed ponds.
-In choosing Programmatic Alternative C, the PMT left itself flexibility to work towards that end goal while still acknowledging that the 50/50 balance from Alternative B and the 90/10 balance from Alternative C represented "bookends" of what the long-term restoration outcomes would be and that the actual stopping point of restoration would likely be somewhere between these end-points.
+In choosing Programmatic Alternative C, the PMT left itself flexibility to work towards that end goal while still acknowledging that the 50/50 balance from Alternative B and the 90/10 balance from Alternative C represented "bookends" of what the long-term restoration outcomes would be and that the actual stopping point of restoration would likely be somewhere between these extremes.

-Although restoration of tidal habitat would benefit special-status and native species (Objective 1a), enhancement of managed pond habitats would help maintain the migratory bird species using the existing ponds (Objective 1b).
-Both habitat types would support an increased abundance and diversity of the native species of the South Bay (Objective 1c).
-The SBSP Restoration Project's success in balancing these objectives will be evaluated through implementation of the Adaptive Management Plan (AMP), which not only helps the ongoing and short-term management actions and decisions for the SBSPs but also helps determine future restoration targets for each of the ponds to balance tidal marsh restoration with enhancement of managed ponds and the eventual stopping point between the 50/50 and 90/10 bookends described above.
-Successfully balancing the types of restoration actions means that the SBSP Restoration Project can maximize benefits to the broadest spectrum of sensitive and other wildlife species, while minimizing undesired impacts to the environment.
-Phase 2 actions at Eden Landing are a continuation of this process.
+Although restoration of tidal habitat would benefit special-status and native species (Project Objective 1a), enhancement of managed pond habitats would help maintain the migratory bird species using the existing ponds (Project Objective 1b).
+Both habitat types would support an increased abundance and diversity of the native species of the South Bay (Project Objective 1c).
+The project's success in balancing these objectives will be evaluated through the Adaptive Management Plan (AMP), which not only helps the ongoing and short-term management actions and decisions of the project ponds but also helps determine future restoration targets for each of the ponds to balance tidal marsh restoration with enhancement of managed ponds and the eventual stopping point between the 50/50 and 90/10 bookends described above.
+Successfully balancing the types of restoration actions means that the project can continue to restore tidal marsh in subsequent phases without undesired impacts to the environment.

-Other planning considerations that supported the SBSP Restoration Project's objectives were taken into account.
-Tidal marsh restoration projects were located where they would eventually create a continuous band of tidal marsh (a "tidal marsh corridor") along the edge of San Francisco Bay to provide connectivity of habitat for tidal-marsh-dependent species, particularly the Ridgway's rail and the salt marsh harvest mouse.
+Other planning considerations that supported the project's objectives were taken into account.
+Tidal marsh restoration projects were located where they would eventually create a continuous band of tidal marsh (a "tidal marsh corridor") along the edge of the Bay to provide connectivity of habitat for tidal-marsh-dependent species, particularly the Ridgway's rail and the salt marsh harvest mouse.
 Also, areas adjacent to the major sloughs that serve as migration corridors for anadromous fish were identified as a high priority for tidal restoration.
-Where possible, the SBSP Restoration Project seeks to restore broad tidal areas protected from human and predator access.
+Where possible, the project seeks to restore broad tidal areas protected from human and predator access.

-As an adaptation to future sea level rise, the project is proposing the creation of habitat transition zones as part of Phase 2 actions at Eden Landing.
+As an adaptation to future sea level rise, the project is proposing the creation of habitat transition zones as part of Phase 2 actions.
 Habitat transition zones involve the beneficial reuse of material to create transitional habitats from the pond or marsh bottom to the adjacent upland habitat along portions of the upland edge.
 These "habitat transition zones", are sometimes referred to elsewhere as "upland transition zones," "transition zone habitats," "ecotones," or "horizontal levees"; this document uses "habitat transition zones" for these constructed features.
-Transition zones are specifically called out in documents such as the USFWS's Tidal Marsh Recovery Plan and the recent Science Update to address climate change for the Baylands Ecosystem Habitat Goals Project Report.
+Transition zones are specifically called out in documents such as the U.S. Fish and Wildlife Service's Tidal Marsh Recovery Plan and the recent Science Update to the Baylands Ecosystem Habitat Goals Project Report.
 A gradual transition from submerged Baylands, ponds, or open waters to uplands is largely missing in the current landscape of the South Bay, where there is often an abrupt boundary between the bay or ponds and the built environment.
-The SBSP Restoration Project's intention in including habitat transition zones in the Eden Landing Phase 2 alternatives is to restore this missing habitat feature.
+The SBSP Restoration Project's intention in including habitat transition zones in the Phase 2 alternatives is to restore this missing habitat feature.
 Doing so would: